I’m a writer, researcher, historian of ideas and practical philosopher.

 My research on philosophy clubs has been funded by the Arts and Humanities Research Council.
 I’m also involved in the Modern Stoicism and Stoic Week project , which has received press coverage everywhere from Newsweek to the New York Times, and has helped to instigate the revival of Stoic philosophy in modern culture.
 I co-organized the first Stoicon, in San Diego 2010, and two subsequent Stoicons in London.
 I also contributed to the Stoicism Today essay collections.

-One of my projects is researching spiritual emergencies (moments of spiritual awakening which involve temporary psychosis), and I co-edited a 2020 book on that called Breaking Open: Finding a Way Through Spiritual Emergencies.
+One of my projects is researching spiritual emergencies (a term coined by Stanislav and Christina Grof for moments of spiritual awakening which involve temporary psychosis), and I co-edited a 2020 book on that called Breaking Open: Finding a Way Through Spiritual Emergencies.

 Work with organisations and individuals

-I teach workshops and give talks on emotions, well-being, transcendence and flourishing, which combine ideas from wisdom traditions with insights from modern psychotherapy.
+I have taught workshops and given talks on emotions, well-being, transcendence and flourishing, which combine ideas from wisdom traditions with insights from modern psychotherapy.
 I’ve taught philosophy courses at organisations including Arsenal FC , Saracens rugby club, the Civil Service, HMP Low Moss prison, Netflix and Mind.

 Media work